 The Quick Reaction Force program includes two Boeing Chinook CH-47 helitankers, one based at Van Nuys Air Tanker Base and the other at the Joint Forces Training Base Los Alamitos, and a Sikorsky S-61 helitanker, based in Ventura County.

-The CH-47s are considered the world's largest fire suppression, retardant-dropping helicopters with the capacity to carry 3,000 gallons.
-Unlike other firefighting helicopters, they have the ability to fly at night.
+The CH-47s are considered the world's largest fire-suppression, retardant-dropping helicopters.
+They have the capacity to carry 3,000 gallons and, unlike other firefighting helicopters, they have the ability to fly at night.